-Will you be one of the one in four New Yorkers who vacation locally this summer?
+Will you be one of the one in four New Yorkers who plan to escape home for a few days sometime soon but don't plan to go too far?

-Cooper Tires commissioned OnePoll to survey 2,000 New Yorkers about their plans and 28 percent of New Yorkers (one in four) revealed that they plan to vacation somewhere close to home this summer.
+Cooper Tires commissioned OnePoll to survey 2,000 New Yorkers about their get-out-of-town plans and 28 percent of New Yorkers (one in four) revealed that they plan to escape for a few days somewhere close to home.

-A good chunk of people who participated in the survey said that they don’t want to venture more than 115 miles from home for their summer vacation and because they’re not going further, they’re planning to squeeze in road trips this summer that will only take them away from home for two or so days.
+A good chunk of people who participated in the survey said that they don’t want to venture more than 115 miles from home.

 Roadtrip, Anyone?
 Ten Fun Towns To Visit That Are Less Than Three Hours From Binghamton